Reds vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

 J.P.
-Crawford and Spencer Steer will be among the star attractions when the Seattle Mariners play the Cincinnati Reds on Tuesday at 6:40 PM ET, at Great American Ball Park.
+Crawford and the Seattle Mariners will try to get to Lyon Richardson when he takes the mound for the Cincinnati Reds on Wednesday at 6:40 PM ET, in the final game of a three-game series at Great American Ball Park.

-Oddsmakers list the Mariners as -160 favorites on the moneyline, while giving the underdog Reds +135 moneyline odds.
-The over/under is 10 runs for the contest (with -115 odds on the over and -105 odds to go under).
+Oddsmakers list the Mariners as -175 favorites on the moneyline, while giving the underdog Reds +145 moneyline odds to win.
+The total is 10.5 runs for the game.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.